 - Highchair available

 - Pub/shop < 1 mile

 - Washing machine

-Two bedrooms: 1 x double with beams, door to balcony and en-suite with bath, basin and WC, 1 x twin with TV with Sky and video and DVD, free WiFi, beams and en-suite with bath, basin and WC.
+Two bedrooms: 1 x double with beams, TV, door to balcony and en-suite with bath, basin and WC, 1 x twin with TV with Sky and video and DVD, free WiFi, beams and en-suite with bath, basin and WC.
 Additional ground floor basin & WC.
 Superb fitted kitchen with central breakfast bar.
 Utility room.
 Sitting room with dining area off and electric fire.

 This property offers the following short breaks:

 - Last minute

 About the location

 Explore the fossils and stunning beaches of Dorset's Jurassic Coast, visit historic Sherborne and Shaftesbury, or enjoy the footpaths, country lanes and thatched-roof pubs Dorset offers.